ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/file-searching.md

 This engineering effort invites you to combine what you learned about the basics of Python programming to implement a useful program that can search for a word in a file.
-Leveraging all your [technical skills](/proactive-skills/introduction-proactive-skills/), you will use programs such as VS Code and a terminal window and the Python programming language and the Poetry package manager.
+As you enhance your [technical skills](/proactive-skills/introduction-proactive-skills/), you will program with tools such as VS Code and a terminal window and the Python programming language and the Poetry package manager.

 ## Project Access